 Apple needs to confirm that you are eligible to use PrefEdit App on the new Mac.
 To do this, launch PrefEdit App. macOS will ask for your Apple-ID to unlock the App.
 After you have done this, quit PrefEdit App and launch PrefEdit.
 PrefEdit will now be unlocked, too.

 Unfortunately we cannot guarantee this.
-PrefEdit App may still be visible in your Purchases section of the App Store, so you can download it from there.
+PrefEdit App may still be visible in the section Store > View my Account > Purchased of the App Store when you sign in, so you can download it from there.
 However, this is under sole discretion of Apple and the App may disappear any time.

 No, unfortunately this is technically impossible.
 The App is protected by Apple’s Digital Rights Management and can only be downloaded and unlocked via the App Store.